Dans-labs/dariah/docs/Functionality/Workflow.md

     *   `linkField`: the field in yourself that points to the master,
     *   `otherTable`: the table in which the master document resides.

+??? abstract "grandmaster"
+    Look at the master of your master document.
+    You have to specify

+    *   `interField`: the field in yourself that points to the intermediate master,
+    *   `interTable`: the table in which the intermediate master document resides,
+    *   `linkField`: the field in the intermediate master that points to the grandmaster,
+    *   `otherTable`: the table in which the grandmaster document resides.

 ??? abstract "details"
     Look at your detail documents.
 A document can have multiple kinds of details, so you have to specify

     *   `otherTable`: the table that holds the details, and the
     *   `linkField`: the field in the detail document that points to you.

+??? abstract "granddetails"
+    Look at details of your detail documents.
+    You have to specify

+    *   `interTable`: the table that holds the intermediate details,
+    *   `interField`: the field in the intermediate details that points to you,
+    *   `otherTable`: the table that holds the details of the details, and the
+    *   `linkField`: the field in the details of the details that points to the intermediate details.

 ??? abstract "siblings"
     Look at records with the same master.
 You have to specify